judeclark19/v-cell-2/v_cell_rebuild_plan.md

 We have the first two routes in place, and the rest are planned:

-- "/" — Entry (redirects to /login if session unset; otherwise to /game)
+- "/" — Entry (if session unset: show entry choices or redirect to /login; if set: redirect to /game)
 - "/login" — MVP login (sets guest vs user; real auth later)
 - "/game" — Gameplay (engine wired; UI still a debug panel)
 - "/settings" — Game + user settings (placeholder)